xxsreexx00/FashionHouseTemp/README.md

 #### **Find some example for 3D models of the building inside these folders:

-For downloaded models: Models -> Buildings -> Downloaded Buildings.
+For downloaded models: Assets -> Models -> Buildings -> Downloaded Buildings.

-For models created by Probuilder tool: Models -> Buidlings -> CreatedByProBuilder.
+For models created by Probuilder tool: Assets -> Models -> Buidlings -> CreatedByProBuilder.